athackst/jekyll-theme-profile/demo/_docs/configuration.md

 #### Set custom header colors

-You can change the header color by adding the following to your `_config.yml` file.
+You can change the header color by adding the following to your `_config.yml` file or page frontmatter.

 ```yaml
 header: